What do the provisions of Budget 17 mean for you and your business? Our experts share their insights.

 Our experts have reviewed the provisions of Budget 17.
 For their analysis of what these provisions mean for you, your business and the wider economic environment please click below.

-Finance Bill 2016, which implements the measures announced by Minister Noonan in last week’s Budget, contains a number of incremental measures aimed at improving existing reliefs, fostering entrepreneurship and easing the tax burden on individuals.
+The Finance Act 2016, which implements the measures announced by Minister Noonan in Budget 17, contains a number of incremental measures aimed at improving existing reliefs, fostering entrepreneurship and easing the tax burden on individuals.
 It also includes measures which affect funds with interests in Irish real estate assets and limits for voluntary disclosure of liabilities relating to offshore income or assets.
-Click below to download our expert analysis of Finance Bill 2016.
+Click below to download our expert analysis of Finance Act 2016.

 Liam Diamond considers the impact of Budget 17 on Irish business in the context of the uncertain global tax environment.